SamyaDaleh/CL-Toolbox/README.md

 - use your favorite IDE to clone/checkout the project
 - add the dependencies to your classpath/build path, preferable with the build.gradle file
-- run the JUnit tests in test.src to verify that everything is working.
+- run the JUnit tests in src.test to verify that everything is working.
 You should see some success messages and parsing outputs.

 Logged-in GitHub users can download the latest jar from the Action tab.